How the Durham Fleet Handled a Computer Attack

-The City of Durham, N.C., was hit by a virus last year and forced to go back to pen and paper.
-Here’s how they overcame it. - Photo: Getty Images
+The City of Durham, N.C., was hit by a virus last year that forced fleet operations to go back to pen and paper.
+Here’s how staff members overcame it.

 The City of Durham, N.C., was hit by a virus last year and forced to go back to pen and paper.
 Here’s how they overcame it.